Why Retatrutide Has No Standard Price

 Unlike tirzepatide (Zepbound/Mounjaro) or semaglutide (Ozempic/Wegovy), retatrutide has no FDA-approved commercial form and no manufacturer retail price.
 There is no GoodRx listing, no manufacturer coupon, and no insurance formulary pathway.

-Compounded retatrutide pricing depends on dose, pharmacy, vial size, concentration, and whether you use a 503A or 503B pharmacy.
+Retatrutide pricing depends on dose, pharmacy, vial size, concentration, and your dispensing pharmacy.
 Ranges shift frequently as more pharmacies enter the market.
 Contact your dispensing pharmacy directly for a current quote.

 Why Insurance Doesn't Cover Retatrutide